KGO-TV: The View from the Bay

 From June 26, 2006, to September 10, 2010, KGO-TV broadcast a locally produced weekday variety show called The View from the Bay, hosted by Spencer Christian and Janelle Wang.
 The hour-long show focused on local attractions as well as interviews and other interests in the Bay Area.
-Aimed at female viewers, the show aired weekdays at 3 pm, and was also live streamed online.
-Los Angeles sister station KABC-TV also aired the program weeknights at 10 p.m. on its second digital subchannel, with the program also airing at various times on digital subchannels of other ABC O&O stations.
+Aimed at female viewers, the show aired weekdays at 3 pm, and was also live-streamed online.
+Los Angeles sister station KABC-TV also aired the program weeknights at 10 pm on its second digital subchannel, with the program also airing at various times on digital subchannels of other ABC O&O stations.
 The program was also syndicated to the Live Well Network in 2010, retitled as Everyday Living.

 7 Live

-The View from the Bay was replaced by a new local afternoon talk program called 7 Live on September 13, 2010 (which was similar in format to one of MSNBC's earliest programs, The Site), taking the former program's previous 3 p.m. timeslot.
+The View from the Bay was replaced by a new local afternoon talk program called 7 Live on September 13, 2010 (which was similar in format to one of MSNBC's earliest programs, The Site), taking the former program's previous 3 pm time slot.
 The program was hosted by longtime KGO-AM radio host Brian Copeland and Lizzie Bermudez, who stood at a computerized podium and alternatively acted as "sidekick" or "sounding board" to Copeland and shared material from her computer; Bermudez focused on technology and pop culture segments.
-7 Live had an innovative format with a studio audience called "The Voice Box" and viewer-submitter e-mail, Facebook and Twitter comments that were read by the hosts during the program.
+7 Live had an innovative format with a studio audience called "The Voice Box" and viewer-submitter e-mail, Facebook, and Twitter comments that were read by the hosts during the program.
 Copeland spent most of the program walking about the studio, peppering his material with humorous comments.
 Each edition of 7 Live generally ended with Copeland sharing a "Thought of the Day".

 Jennifer Jolly served as the technology/social media co-host from a computerized podium (on a par with Bermudez) from its premiere until August 2011, when she became a frequent technology and social media guest contributor for the now-defunct CBS morning news program, The Early Show.
 The program played off the "seven" theme by sometimes incorporating a seven-item list (referred to as "The List") into the program.
 7 Live was canceled by KGO, due to low ratings, airing its last broadcast on April 27, 2012.